code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-21-spring-batch-tasklet-example.md

 mvn test
 {% endhighlight %}

 Maven will download the needed dependencies, compile the code and run the unit test case.
-The result should be a successful build during which following logs are generated:
+The result should be a successful build as shown below:

 {% highlight plaintext %}
 .   ____          _            __ _ _